1. Uncompressed static assets on the server

-Avoid using obsolete technologies like Flash, Java and Silverlight in the browser.
+Avoid using old technologies like Flash, Java, and Silverlight in the browser.

 Most mobile devices do not support plugins, such as Flash.
-Plugins are also the leading cause of crashes and security incidents on pages that utilise them.
+Plugins are also the leading cause of crashes and security incidents on pages that utilize them.

 Plugins are legacy technology.
-Content should be created using native web technologies – this ensures that content can be accessed by all devices and browsers.
+Create content using native web technologies to ensure compatibility with all devices and browsers.